Our Scripts

 Alice in Wonderland

-(Flexible casting: 8-16 people, depending upon doubling, minimum of 8, minimum 2 female, and 2 male)
+(Flexible casting: 8-16 people, depending upon doubling, minimum of 8, with at least 2 female, and 2 male)

 *Touring script for 5 actors also available.